cloudfoundry/cf-deployment-concourse-tasks/README.md

 Optionally, operations files may be applied to the deployment manifest.

+It's also configurable to
+regenerate the vars-store
+on each deployment
+though this is not the default behavior.
+This is helpful for testing
+changes to variable generation, but is only expected to work with fresh deployments.

 ### [bosh-deploy-with-created-release][bosh-deploy-with-created-release-task-yaml]
 This creates and applies an
 additional operations file to `cf-deployment.yml`,